1

 Some other languages require you to use different operators when comparing values of different types.
 For example, you might have to use some kind of special string equality operator made just for strings.
 But you don’t need anything weird or tedious like that to test for equality when using Clojure’s built-in data structures.

-Clojure uses the Boolean operators or and and. or returns either the first truthy value or the last value. and returns the first falsey value or, if no values are falsey, the last truthy value.
-Let’s look at or first:
+returns the first falsey value or, if no values are falsey, the last truthy value.
+Let’s look at or

 (or false nil :large_I_mean_venti :why_cant_I_just_say_large)